crnlc/PlayHide/README.md

 - No logging
 - No spyware
 - No account or registration required
-- Autmatic updates
+- Automatic updates
 - One click to connect
 - No port forwarding needed (as client)
 - Switch between other servers / locations
 - DNS hostname support with domain suffix (.vpn)
-- Completly open source including OpenVPN
+- Completely open source including OpenVPN

 ## Features
 - Play your games in LAN mode with your friends